Will Bagley: Activity

-As a member of the Utah Speakers Bureau, Will Bagley made dozens of presentations throughout the state.
+As a member of "Speakers Bureaus", Will Bagley personally spoke many times in public.
 He gave academic papers at the annual conventions of the Western History Association, the Mormon History Association, Sunstone Magazine, the Oregon-California Trails Association, the Communal Studies Association, and the Center for Studies on New Religions.
-He participated in Claremont McKenna College's "The American West" lecture series.
 Bagley was a research associate at Yale University's Beinecke Library in 2000 and was the library's Archibald Hanna Jr. Fellow in American history in 2009.
 During the 2008 academic year, he and author Stephen Trimble served as Wallace Stegner Centennial Fellows at the University of Utah's Tanner Humanities Center.
-He worked as a historical consultant for National Geographic magazine, the National Park Service, the Wyoming State Historical Preservation Office, the Nevada Humanities Council, and for more than a dozen documentary films including A&E Television's Mountain Meadows Massacre and The Mormon Rebellion, and PBS's, The Mormons.
+He worked as a historical consultant for National Geographic magazine, the National Park Service, the Wyoming State Historic Preservation Office, the "Nevada Humanities Council or Committee" (i.e., Nevada Humanities, a Nevada 501(c)(3) nonprofit organization, affiliate of the National Endowment for the Humanities), and for more than a dozen documentary films including A&E Television's Mountain Meadows Massacre and The Mormon Rebellion, and PBS's, The Mormons.
 He also worked on historical interpretive design for the Bureau of Land Management.
+An academic public health panel selected a local historian, Will Bagley, to speak on “The Woman's Face of Medicine in Frontier Utah”.
+Historian Bagley, "whose great-great-grandparents lost seven children in three weeks to whooping cough", discussed Utah's medical history and women who "dealt courageously with diphtheria epidemics of 1864, 1872, 1891, 1900, and 1947."
+In lock step with pioneer women in the fight against communicable disease, Bagley reviewed a historically based novel by Amy C. Wadsworth who researched her gg-grandfather Bailey's Mormon polygamy and 1878 loss of seven children to diphtheria: “...
+Resolution touched me as a historian of Mormonism because it spoke truth to the most enduring problems of our past.”
+Both authors have Bailey ancestry.

 Leadership

 Will Bagley was a former member of the Board of Directors of the Utah Rivers Council, Westerners International, the Oregon-California Trails Association. the Friends of the Marriott Library at the University of Utah and the Utah Westerners.
-He established The Prairie Dog Press in 1991 to publish A Road from El Dorado.
+He established Prairie Dog Press in 1991 to publish A Road from El Dorado.
 The press eventually expanded into a consulting business that has handled book design and typesetting, publishing, historical research, and contract writing.
 The press has worked with the National Park Service, the Bureau of Land Management, the Marriott Library, the History Channel, and PBS.